dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 ## Encrypt DC1 VM
 After AKV is ready, we can encrypt the VM.
+Important: per Azure ADE guideance, for any critical environment, make a backup of a VM before enabling ADE.
 Verify parameters for accuracy.
 In the Cloud Shell run the following code.

 	$rgName = 'alias-ADELAB'